posva/pinia-colada/docs/why.md

 Pinia Colada takes away the complexity of async state management in Vue.js applications.
 No more manual `isLoading`, `isError`, `data`, `error` properties, or writing boilerplate code for data fetching.
 But that's not all, Pinia Colada transparently brings caching, deduplication, invalidation, and much more.
 Allowing you to focus on building the best user experience for your users.

-In other, it allows you to go from this:
+In other words, it allows you to go from this:

 ```vue{2-10}
 <script setup lang="ts">